swong452/EmployeeSummaryOOP/README.md

 ## Usage

-Use this README Generator for any future projects that requires a README.md.
+Use this EmployeeSummary to generate any team that involve in any number of EMployee, Manager, Interns